knmnyn/cs4248-2120/_pages/schedule.md

 author_profile: false
 ---

-Last updated: 11 Jan 2022 to fix the first three weeks' calendar.
+Last updated: 4 Feb 2022 to fix deadlines onto the calendar.

 Note that the L1 class will be simulcasted from the physical venue of i3 Auditorium.
 Our L2 section will be held on Zoom conferencing only.
 Recordings will take place where possible by Zoom and will be made available via LumiNUS.